1. The Game with Minutes by Frank C. Laubach

-Here is a PDF download: of "The Game with Minutes"
+Here is a PDF download: "The Game with Minutes"

 (the link I had before was not the whole thing)

-Here is also a PDF of Letters by a Modern Mystic:
+Here is a PDF download of Letters by a Modern Mystic

 Here is a helpful summary of it by Dallas Willard if you are not convinced of its importance:

 For years, I had read quotes by Frank Laubach everywhere.
 Willard and Ortberg both quote him.
 I finally thought it would be good to read him directly a few years ago.
 OH MY!